 Welcome to Team Kennels.
 We live in Polk County, NC & specialize in raising Pekingese and Peke-a-Poos.
 The Pekingese & Poodle cross are a hybrid called Peke-a-poos or Peek-a-poos (Peekapoos).
 They are hypo-allergenic & low shedding, therefore great for people with allergies or asthma!
 Just ask my husband!
-In
+In the past we raised Cavalier King Charles Spaniels, which are wonderful dogs, and occasionally we will have a litter of Cavapoos.

 All of our puppies are raised inside our home & are well loved & played with before coming to their forever home with you.
 Each puppy sees our vet